 My current research interests lie, firstly, in the comparative history of West African borderlands.
 I have just completied a (very large!) monograph entitled Boundaries, Communities and State-Making in the Senegambia and the Trans-Volta: The Centrality of the Margins, c.
 1750 to the Present which will be published simultaneously in paperback and hardback by Cambridge University Press in 2019.
 The book deals simultaneously with colonial state creation and the construction of ideas of community.
 It is based on archival and field research in the Gambia, Senegal, Ghana, Togo, France and the UK.
 The study, which compares two Franco-British border zones deals with taxation and population control as factors that invested borders with varying levels of importance for the colonial states and their post-colonial successors.
 It also demonstrates how these impinged on structures of local administration, contraband, the shaping of land use practices and definitions of belonging .
 These varied significantly between the Senegambia and the trans-Volta regions.
 The AFRIGOS project represents a major new line of research which focuses on the governance effects of large-scale investments in infrastructure and the harmonization of Customs, Immigration and security across Africa.
 Apart from being the grantholder, I will carry out field research on the West African and East African case-studies.
 I am pleased to be working on this project with Wolfgang Zeller, Jose-Maria Munoz, Sidy Cissokho, Hugh Lamarque, Isabella Soi (University of Cagliari) and Ellie Gambino (the PhD student for the project).

 I was the initiator of the African Borderlands Research Network (ABORNE) which was funded by the European Science Foundation between 2009-2014, and I still chair its steering committee.
 In a more applied role, I have served as a resource person for the African Union Border Programme (AUBP) and signed an MOU with the latter on behalf of ABORNE in April 2011.
-More recently, he has been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
+I have been involved in discussions with the Economic Community of West African States (ECOWAS) on ways in which academic research might assist the latter's Cross-Border Cooperation agenda.
 This engagement with AUBP and ECOWAS was previously supported by a Knowledge Exchange Grant from the College of Humanities and Social Science.